microsoft/vscode-wiki/Submitting-Bugs-and-Suggestions.md

 If your issue is a question consider asking it on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.

 ## Writing Great Issues and Suggestions

+Please file a single issue per problem and feature request.

 The more information you can provide, the more likely someone will be successful reproducing the issue and finding a fix.
 Consider the following:

-* Code that demonstrates the issue
 * Provide reproducable steps, what the result of the steps was, an what you would have expected.
 * Description of what you expect to happen
 * Animated GIFs
+* Code that demonstrates the issue
-* Version of Code
+* Version of VS Code
 * Errors in the Dev Tools Console (Help | Toggle Developer Tools)
 * When you have extensions installed, can you reproduce the issue when starting vscode without extensions by using `--disable-extensions`?